Muhammad Husayn Zaydan

-High School in Madinah (formerly Abdaliyah), and took his knowledge from the scholars of the Prophet's Mosque.
-He then worked in many jobs including administration, journalism, and education, then was appointed as an assistant inspector general at the Ministry of Finance.
-He also worked as editor-in-chief of Al-Bilad newspaper, Al-Nadwa, and Al-Dara magazine issued by King Abdulaziz Foundation.

-Muhammad was a prose writer, genealogist, jurist, experimenter, and scholar in humanities, hadith, oratory pulpits, forums, and councils, and one of the pioneers of the Renaissance discourse in the Hijaz.
+Muhammad Husayn Zaydan (1906–1992, محمد حسين زيدان) was a Saudi historian, poet, and philosopher.
+He was also a prose writer, genealogist, jurist, experimenter, and scholar in humanities, hadith, oratory pulpits, forums, and councils, and one of the pioneers of the Renaissance discourse in the Hijaz.
 He was described as a historian fond of Islamic history and the history of Arab tribes, and one of those generally interested in Arab-Islamic culture.
 He summarized three political eras in Medina, the Ottoman, Hashemite, and Saudi eras in his book (Memories of the Three Covenants) issued in 1988, which was the last of his 18 books, including the biography of a hero 1984, the ideal approach to writing our history 1978, and a book of studies entitled: Conversations and Issues on the Middle East 1983.
 He died on May 2, 1992.

+Zaydan first learned how to read in the al-Haraj market, then attending school in the Yanbu sea area.
+He then studied at the Hashemite High School in Madinah, and learned from the scholars of the Prophet's Mosque, such as the Tijani Muhaddith Alfa Hashim.
+He then worked various jobs, including administration, journalism, and education.
+He was appointed as an assistant inspector general at the Ministry of Finance.
+He also worked as editor-in-chief of Al-Bilad newspaper, Al-Nadwa, and Al-Dara magazine issued by King Abdulaziz Foundation.